 2.2 Energy Efficiency: Installed measures on retail customer facilities that achieve a permanent reduction in electric energy usage while maintaining a comparable quality of service.

 2.3 Energy Efficiency Baseline: The load (MW) that would have existed but for the implementation of an Energy Efficiency measure, product or service.
+[Don’t see “Energy Efficiency Baseline” exactly so defined in the referenced NAESB Standards/Practices.]

 2.4 Measurement & Verification (M&V): The process of determining reductions in usage and/or Demand resulting from a Demand Response or Energy Efficiency measure, product or service.